Shear wall: Jump form method

 Jump forming, also known as climbing forming, is a method of construction whereby the walls are cast in discrete lifts.
 It is a stop-start process with day joints formed at each lift level.
 Similar to slip forming, jump forming is only efficient for structures with repetition of wall arrangement.
 Moreover, it is convenient for adding connections and extrusions at the floor level due to the discrete features.
 Nevertheless, the inclusion of day joints leaves higher chances for defects and imperfections.

 Tunnel form method

 Tunnel form construction uses a formwork system to cast slabs and walls as a single pour operation.
 It is suitable for cellular structures with regular repetition of both horizontal and vertical members.
 The advantage of this method is that the construction can progress vertically and horizontally at the same time, thereby increasing the integrity and stability of the structure.

 Nonplanar shear walls

-Due to functional requirements, the designer may choose non planar sections like C,L as opposed to the planar sections like rectangular/bar bell sections.
+Due to functional requirements, the designer may choose non planar sections as opposed to the planar sections like rectangular/bar bell sections.
 Nonplanar sections require 3D analysis and are a research area.